liam-kelley/RIR-in-a-Box/README.md

 Please wait for RIR-in-a-Box V.0.5 to be released for a complete installation tutorial.

-I'm pretty sure it could work with these requirements:
+I'm pretty sure it could work with these requirements.
+Make sure to have cuda 12.1 installed (use apt to install it).

 ```Python